 Cerro El Picacho, Mountainous natural park in northwestern Medellín, Colombia

-The hill served as part of a royal road between Santa Fe de Antioquia and Medellín from the 18th century through the early 1900s.
-The Christ monument was erected in 1936, transforming the location from a transit route into a religious destination.
+The hill was part of a royal road connecting Santa Fe de Antioquia and Medellín from the 18th century through the early 1900s.
+The Christ monument was put up in 1936, shifting the site from a transit route into a place of pilgrimage.

 The community of curious travelers